pattonw/mwatershed/README.md

 * `offsets` is a list of length `n` of offset tuples of `k` integers
 * `seeds` is a `k` dimensional array of fragment ids.
 Note `seeds.shape` must be equal to `affinities.shape[1:]`.
 Any entry not equal to 0 is guaranteed to stay that way, any entry equal to zero has no priors.
 * `edges` is a list of `(u, v, aff)` tuples to insert arbitrary extra affinities between fragment ids

-### Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [`pattonw/cookiecutter-rust-pypackage`](https://github.com/pattonw/cookiecutter-rust-pypackage) project template.